AndresMCB/DynamicCancerDriverKM/README.md

 2. [demo/Test_DynamicCancerDriverKM(Bulk).R](demo/Test_DynamicCancerDriverKM(Bulk).R): Experiments using the TCGA-BRCA dataset.

-Results of our experiments (as R data lists) can be found in the folder [experiments](experiments/) 1.
+Results of our experiments (as R data lists) can be found in the folder [experiments](experiments/)

 ## Installation
-DynamicCancerDriver runs in the R statistical computing environment.
+DynamicCancerDriverKM runs in the R statistical computing environment.

 R (>=4.1.0), devtools(>=2.4.2), Rtools (>=4.0), Bioconductor (>=3.14), phenopath (tested with v.
 1.18.0), and
  tidyverse(>= 1.3.1) are  required.
 We also use some utilities from another of our packages ([AMCBGeneUtils](https://github.com/AndresMCB/AMCBGeneUtils)).

-1. Please download and install Rtools 4.0 from https://cran.r-project.org/bin/windows/Rtools/, remove the incompatible version from your PATH.
+1. Windows only: please download and install Rtools from https://cran.r-project.org/bin/windows/Rtools/, remove any incompatible version from your PATH.

-2. Please install devtools
+1. Please install devtools

 ```R
 install.packages("devtools")